LucasArgate/docker-api/readme-en.md

 -   **Webhook System**:
     -   Implement a CRUD system for webhooks, allowing the API to notify external systems about events (e.g., container created, updated, etc.).
 -   **Generative AI Interface**:
     -   Develop a view or interactive CLI that uses generative AI to simplify container and configuration creation, reducing the need to manually create JSON files.

+## 🙏 Acknowledgments

+A special thanks to my friend, [Paulo Ribeiro](https://github.com/phr-X), for his invaluable guidance and support in this project.